smart-data-models/incubated/SMART HEALTH/HL7/HL7-fhir-to-NGSI-LD.md

     }
 ```
 **The main takeway** is we have transformed the `extension` property content of an HL7/FHIR resource in an entity in a related entity of type "**Extension**"

+we need to create an entity type for Extension, to be able to use it in NGSI-LD

 ### Consequences for usage